Research Assistant Professor,

 Colorado State University

-Dr. Blotevogel's research interests revolve around the fate of emerging contaminants, conducting laboratory- and field-scale experiments to elucidate degradation in both natural and engineered systems.
-He has developed innovative water treatment technologies, theoretical models for contaminant degradation pathways and kinetics, as well as various analytical techniques with focus on high-resolution mass spectrometry.
-He is currently working on solutions for managing 1,4-dioxane, perfluorinated compounds, pesticides, heavy hydrocarbons, and hydraulic fracturing fluid additives.
+Dr. Jens Blotevogel is a Research Assistant Professor in the Department of Civil & Environmental Engineering at Colorado State University and Co-Director of CSU's Center for Contaminant Hydrology.
+Dr. Blotevogel’s research revolves around the fate of emerging contaminants, conducting laboratory- and field-scale experiments to elucidate their degradation in both natural and engineered systems.
+He has developed sustainable water treatment technologies, theoretical models for contaminant degradation prediction, and various advanced analytical methods with a focus on high-resolution accurate mass spectrometry.
+Dr. Blotevogel is currently working on solutions for managing PFASs, 1,4-dioxane, nitroaromatic compounds, perchlorate, and oil & gas produced water.

 Ultrahigh-Resolution Forensics on PFAS-contaminated Groundwater for Source Tracking and Allocation